 - PC that can boot from a USB device

-- Download PCLinuxOS 2007 ISO and move it to the PCLinuxOS folder
+- Download PCLinuxOS ISO file and move it to the folder.

-- Navigate to the PCLinuxOS folder and run fixpclos.bat
+- Navigate to that folder and run fixpclos.bat

-- With the USB device inserted, restart the PC and set your system BIOS or Boot Menu to boot from the USB device
+- Restart your PC and set the system BIOS or Boot Menu to boot from the USB device.

 If all goes well, you should now have PC Linux OS 2007 up and running on your bootable USB drive.